Last updated May 2026

 - Heavier than the standard Steel Side Gate

-- Synthetic stock looks plastic next to the wood Henrys (it is)
+- Synthetic stock looks plastic next to the wood Henrys, and it’s

 Henry’s answer to the Marlin Dark Series.
-I have shot the X Model side by side with a Marlin Dark at a press day, and the Henry felt slightly more refined out of the box though both are excellent.
+I’ve shot the X Model side by side with a Marlin Dark at a press day, and the Henry felt slightly more refined out of the box though both are excellent.
 The X Model takes the side-gate Steel action, drops it into a synthetic stock, threads the muzzle, and gives you an M-LOK forend for whatever modern accessories you want to bolt on.
-It is the tactical Henry without losing what makes a Henry a Henry.
+It’s the tactical Henry without losing what makes a Henry a Henry.

 The trigger is the same crisp pull you get on the Steel Side Gate, the receiver is the same proven lockwork, and the build is what you would expect from Henry.
 They just dressed it for the modern range.
 You can run a suppressor, hang a light off the M-LOK rail, throw a red dot on the receiver mount, and you still have a real .30-30 lever gun underneath all of it.